SFDO-Community-Sprints/DeclarativeTestGeneration/README.md

 ## How to use

 1. Install the package
-1. Write a flow that tests some piece of functionality
+1. Write a flow that tests some piece of functionality and set the name to start with test\_
 1. Add a decision to the end of the flow that checks if the automation ran as expected
 1. Create a text variable called Result, set it for output
 1. If the functionality ran as expected, set the output variable to 'Success'